TomasBoda/agent-lang/thesis.md

 ```

 #### 2.5.2 Unary Expressions
-There are two types of unary expressions, which are numeric and boolean unary expressions.
+Unary expressions consist of one numeric or boolean operand together with a unary operator.
+There are two unary operators, one for numeric unary expressions and the other for boolean unary expressions.

 ##### 2.5.2.1 Numeric Unary Expression
 Numeric unary expression is used to convert a positive number to a negative number using the minus `-` operator.
 The operand can either be a plain numeric literal or an identifier holding a numeric value.